rgs258/drf_endpoint_examples/README.md

 done by visiting http://localhost:8000/admin/authtoken/tokenproxy/ and creating a token for the superuser.
 Then you can use the generated client to access the API.

+## Making a Client from the OpenAPI Schema

+The OpenAPI schema can be used to generate a client.
+For example, you can use https://app.swaggerhub.com/ to generate client libraries.

+https://marcomuellner.github.io/openapi-python-generator/quick_start/ looks interesting, but I haven't tried it.

+## Notes

+- Swaggerhub didn't like endpoints supporting multiple media_types, so I just disabled all but JSONParser via `drf_endpoint_examples.openapi.ChoicesAutoSchema.map_parsers`.

 ## Testing

 The tests are basically worthless, but they do run.
 To run them: